intel/ScalableVectorSearch/docs/advanced/build.rst

     cmake .. -DSVS_BUILD_DOCS=YES -DDoxygen_ROOT="path/to/doxygen/bin"
     make

-Alternatively, if pysvs has been installed in a non-standard directory, the final command will be
+Alternatively, if svs has been installed in a non-standard directory, the final command will be

 .. code-block:: sh

-   PYTHONPATH="path/to/pysvs/dir" make
+   PYTHONPATH="path/to/svs/dir" make

 (Advanced) MKL as a Dependency
 ==============================